Book Akhlad

 Sargam — the scale of nature

-A raga is built on seven musical notes.
-All of creation is connected in patterns — seven days, seven continents, seven colours, seven chakras, seven notes in nature.
+A raga is built on seven musical notes — and each note answers a colour and a chakra.
+All of creation is connected in these patterns: seven days, seven continents, seven colours, seven chakras, seven notes in nature.

 SA